Alpha Mensae

+Nomenclature

+α Mensae (Latinised as Alpha Mensae, abbreviated to α Men or Alpha Men) is the star's Bayer designation.
+It had no traditional proper name.
+The IAU Working Group on Star Names approved the name Hoerikwaggo for Alpha Mensae A on 12 December 2024 and it is now so entered in the IAU Catalog of Star Names.
+It is named after Table Mountain in South Africa, which the constellation Mensa represents; Hoerikwaggo is the Afrikaans form of the Khoekhoe name Huriǂoaxa.

+Properties

 This star has a stellar classification of G7 V, indicating that it is a G-type main sequence star that is generating energy by fusing hydrogen into helium at its core.
 It is of similar size but slightly cooler than the Sun, with 96.4% of the mass, 96% of the radius, and 81% of the Sun's luminosity.
 The effective temperature of the stellar atmosphere is 5,569 K, and it has a slightly higher (129%) proportion of elements other than hydrogen and helium—what astronomers call the star's metallicity—compared to the Sun.
 The estimated age of this star is 6.2 billion years, and is rotating at a relatively leisurely projected rotational velocity of 0.6 km/s.

-Located about 33 light years distant from the Sun, Alpha Mensae has a relatively high proper motion across the sky.
+Located 33 light-years distant from the Sun, Alpha Mensae has a relatively high proper motion across the sky.
 It has already made its closest approach to the Sun, coming within about 3.2 pc around 250,000 years ago.
-A candidate infrared excess has been detected around this star, most which would indicate the presence of a circumstellar disk at a radius of over 147 AU.
-The derived temperature of this dust is below 22 K. However, data from Herschel Space Observatory failed to confirm this excess, leaving the finding in doubt.
-No planetary companions have yet been discovered around it.
 It has a red dwarf companion star at an angular separation of 3.05 arcseconds; equivalent to a projected separation of roughly 30 AU.
 With a mass just 16.9% that of the Sun, the companion is fully convective.

+Search for planets

+A candidate infrared excess was detected around this star, which would indicate the presence of a circumstellar disk at a radius of over 147 AU.
+The derived temperature of this dust is below 22 K. However, data from Herschel Space Observatory failed to confirm this excess, leaving the finding in doubt.

+A 2023 study found evidence for a candidate planet around Alpha Mensae via Doppler spectroscopy.
+Its period is close to one Earth year, raising concerns that it might be an instrumental false positive; further observations are needed to confirm it.